samantharitter/mongo-cxx-driver/Tutorial.md

 Also available is bo::iterator as a synonym for BSONObjIterator.

-### C++ DBClientConnection

-The C++ driver includes several classes for managing collections under the parent class `DBClientInterface`.

-`DBClientConnection` is the normal connection class for a connection to a single MongoDB database server (or shard manager).
-Other classes exist for connecting to a replica set.

-See the [API documentation](http://api.mongodb.org/cxx) for details on each of the above classes.

 ### C++ getLastError

 Get error result from the last operation on this connection.